JanPoonthong/print-red-black-tree/README.md

 # print-red-black-tree
-This is source code debugging, print, visualizing red black tree.
+This is source code debugging, print, console, visualizing red black tree in Python

 You can modify `s_color` to match your style of data, in my case; RED=1 and BLACK=0